timrager/timrager.github.io/README.md

 ### Challenges, Limitations, and Future Updates
 * Right now, the card gameboard is static - there are only 20 cards available, and the cards generated are static.
 Ideally, the player should be able to choose the number of cards to generate.
 Also, full decks with every suit should be available.
 Only a subset of hearts and spades are available at the moment.
 * While I did use flexbox to generate the card layout, I don't seem to have as much control with card spacing as I would like.
 There's probably some additional CSS tricks I'm missing here!
-* Would like to animate the card flipping.
+* Would like to animate the card flipping, would make it a little more realistic.
 * Also would like to have better designed cards, make it more realistic to a actual playing card.
 Additional animations or visual guides to notate who's turn it is, for example, would be helpful as well.
 * Code may need to be refactored for slight visual bug; when game is almost complete, last matching pair doesn't dim and the final score until prompts to continue are completed.
 * Cards are still clickable during delay of a non-matched set.
 They should not be.